Know Your Rights: Part 1

 Your Basic Rights

-In Canada, we have fundamental freedoms (Section 2), which include the rights to expression and peaceful assembly.
+In Canada, we have fundamental freedoms, which include the rights to expression and peaceful assembly.

 However, there are instances where individuals’ rights may be curtailed, should they be deemed to come into conflict with the rights of the collective.
 Rights can only be curbed if the limitation is proportionate.
 For example, a protest cannot endanger others, damage property, or restrict essential services like emergency vehicles.
 Law enforcement and the courts may have broad (and sometimes differing) interpretations of what “endangering others” might entail.